Oluwatunmise-olat/goof_backend/README.md

       - Don't forget to set your environment variables (check example.sh for sample guide).

     - For development, mailtrap (fake smtp server) is used to avoid cluttering your email [MailTrap](https://mailtrap.io)
-    - For production, mailgun is configured to be used (consider subscribing for a plan) [MailGun](https://www.mailgun.com)
+    - For production, gmail is configured to be used (create an app on google console and generate a password) [Google Account](https://mail.google.com/)

 ### Note: To run test: